This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 placement, active duty leave, or covered active duty leave, documentation must

 be submitted from the appropriate agency.
-(2) The college reserves
+(2) If the college has

-the right to request a second opinion if the validity of the certification is
+request a second opinion if the validity of the certification is questioned.

-questioned.
 This is done at the college's selection and expense.
+(4) If necessary, to resolve a conflict

 employee will be provisionally entitled to leave and benefits under the FML